Accounts Payable Services

 |Sandy Warren||PO and PRD Specialist||(859) 257-5436|

 The University has several methods available to campus for disbursing payments.
-This includes: Procurement Card, Purchase Orders (POs), Payment Request Documents (PRD), Disbursement Request Documents (DR), and Travel Document Solution (TRIP).
+This includes: Procurement Card, Purchase Orders (POs), Payment Request Documents (PRD), and Disbursement Request Documents (DR).
 Accounts Payable Services and Purchasing have developed a Purchasing/AP Quick Reference Guide to help guide campus on the proper form of disbursement as it relates to the various activities we generally participate in.

 Procurement Card - The Procurement Card is the preferred and primary method for purchasing and paying for goods and services costing less than $5,000.
 Information for acquiring a Procurement Card and additional information for use and limitations of the card may be viewed at Procurement Card.